-Hungary: In the case of Ibrahimi and Abasi,92 two Iranians challenged their removal to Hungary on the basis that they were at risk of refoulement, referred to in the case as 'chain refoulement' i.e. along a succession of unsafe countries including Serbia, Macedonia, Greece and Turkey.
-The High Court, in its ruling of 5 August 2016, referred to AIDA and UNHCR reports in its judgment and criticised the UK government for its "broad and sweeping generalisations about presumptions of compliance."
-93
+Hungary: In the case of Ibrahimi and Abasi, 120 two Iranians challenged their removal to Hungary on the basis that they were at risk of refoulement, referred to in the case as 'chain refoulement' i.e. along a succession of unsafe countries including Serbia, Macedonia, Greece and Turkey.
+The High Court, in its ruling of 5 August 2016, referred to AIDA and UNHCR reports in its judgment and criticised the UK government for its "broad and sweeping generalisations about presumptions of compliance".
+121 Transfers are still being suspended.

 Italy: In the NA (Sudan) ruling of 1 November 2016, the Court of Appeal upheld a transfer to Italy on the basis that no risk of treatment contrary to Article 3 ECHR was demonstrated.
-The High Court has also dismissed appeals challenging transfers to Italy earlier in the year.94
+The High Court has also dismissed appeals challenging transfers to Italy earlier in the year.
+122 In SM, however, the Upper Tribunal found that the circumstances before it, relating to a vulnerable person, were "markedly different" from established High Court case law on transfers to Italy.
+123

-Bulgaria: The High Court found in Khaled (No 1) that the deficiencies of the Bulgarian asylum system were not such as to warrant a suspension of Dublin transfers.
-In its assessment, the Court took into consideration elements such as the fact that UNHCR has not issued any position relating to returns to Bulgaria.
-Despite the Court of Appeal's dismissal of the appeal in HK (Iraq) and Ors, all Dublin transfers to Bulgaria are currently suspended until 15th July 2018, stayed behind a case known as JA, to be heard in June 2018.
-It is understood that the latest case (JA) will consider evidence that was not considered by the Court of Appeal in HK (Iraq) as it restricted itself to hear evidence which was available to the Administrative Court in its hearing of March 2016.
+Bulgaria: The High Court found in Khaled (No 1) that the deficiencies of the Bulgarian asylum system were not such as to warrant a suspension of Dublin transfers.124 In its assessment, the Court took into consideration elements such as the fact that UNHCR has not issued any position relating to returns to Bulgaria.125 Despite the Court of Appeal's dismissal of the appeal in HK (Iraq),126 all Dublin transfers to Bulgaria were suspended until 15 July 2018, stayed behind a case known as JA (Iraq), heard in June 2018.
+Transfers have not resumed since then.